 - Remember to Guard Your Self with Truth

 When God has called us to set time aside with Him, whether in our daily devotions or in a moed on God’s calendar, we must not get distracted.

 The Bible is full of examples of those who chose to operate in their own understanding, rather than search the scripture and hearken to the voice of God.

 So, too, during times like the Counting Down of the Omer, be prepared for interference to come.
 Make up your mind today to stay focused on Him and the transformation that is taking place within you.

 Word of caution… Anything that we are not willing to let go of Satan will use as a distraction.

-God is preparing each one of us in the 50-days between Passover and Shavuot to become so worn out with ourselves that we are willing to lay down our own agendas in exchange for the fresh fire of God that burns away anything that isn’t fully ordained by Him.
+God is preparing each of us in the 50-days between Passover and Shavuot to become so worn out with ourselves that we are willing to lay down our own agendas in exchange for the fresh fire of God that burns away anything that He doesn't fully ordain.